Buffett defends Coke, BNSF at Berkshire annual meeting

 Wall Street also came under the spotlight from a person complaining about why more individuals were not being held criminally responsible for recent misconduct, such as from the 2008 financial crisis.

-"I don't think there's anything that changes behavior more than prosecuting individuals," Munger said.
+"I don't think there's anything that changes behaviour more than prosecuting individuals," Munger said.

 Buffett agreed, recalling his experience at Salomon Inc more than two decades ago, when he became chairman to help clean up a Treasury auction rigging scandal.